damonyoungcc/english-interview/mock1.md

 So Redux is better for large apps with frequent state updates.

 TypeScript is JavaScript with types.
-**TypeScript helps me catch bugs early and makes the code more predictable.**
+**TypeScript helps developer catch bugs early and makes the code more predictable.**
 It also gives great **editor support** — like **auto-completion** and **type checking**.
 The downside is that writing **types** can be time-consuming, especially for complex logic or third-party libraries.
 If a library doesn’t have built-in types, I have to install @types or write a type file by myself.